Please Note: Because of the nature of the products on this page, it's often best to get advice before you order.

 R-12 units are designed for wall mounting.
 If you prefer a free-standing installation, however, order this stainless steel leg kit.
 Works for 600 or 1200 gallon models.

-TDS Monitor.
 Gives separate TDS readings of both incoming and product water.
 Includes all mounting hardware, fittings, and instructions.
-Can be ordered as an option to either the 1200 gallon or 600 gallon unit.
+Can be ordered as an option to either the 1200 gallon or 600 gallon Watts R12 unit.
 Batteries included.

 Note: A TDS tester is an absolutely necessary tool for maintaining a reverse osmosis unit.
 However, you can get by with a less expensive, hand-held tester.
-(See the "RO Parts" page of our website for hand-held testers.)
+(See our "RO Parts" page for hand-held testers.)

 Here are some product suggestions for pre-treatment.
 This is not intended as a complete discussion but as a reference to pages on our site where you can find more information and purchase pre-treatment products.
 We welcome calls and emails requesting more information on these issues.